 You will need to have the following information available when you make a claim:

 Your income and savings details, including any benefits you get

 - Current bank statements showing the payment having been received

 - Court award letter in respect of maintenance

 - five consecutive weekly payslips, or two consecutive monthly wage slips

 - if you are not able to provide payslips, we will accept a letter from your employer on their headed notepaper giving your full income details

-- if you are self-employed, we will accept a copy of your most recent accounts, or if these are not available, you can complete a self-employed claim form which is available to download. (attach document here)
+If you are self-employed, we will accept a copy of your most recent accounts, or if these are not available, you can complete a self-employed claim form which is available to download.

 - bank or building society account statements for the last two months